victronenergy/dbus-mqtt/README.md

 If you have Full Control permissions on the VRM site, write requests will also be processed.
 For example:

 	mosquitto_pub -t 'W/e0ff50a097c0/hub4/0/AcPowerSetpoint' -m '{"value":-100}' -h mqtt.victronenergy.com -u <email> -P <passwd> --cafile ccgx-ca.crt -p 8883

+Again: do not set the retain flag when sending write requests.